 In 2009, Earthrace partnered with Sea Shepherd.
 The vessel was sold to Ady Gil, and as part of the deal, Captain Bethune and his team would crew her to Antarctica and disrupt Japanese Whaling.
 In an event that shook the conservation world, Earthrace was controversially rammed by Japanese security vessel the Shonan Maru 2.
 Sea Shepherd made the decision to scuttle and abandon the vessel.
 Captain Bethune subsequently boarded the Shonan Maru 2 in the middle of the night from a jetski.
 He presented the Captain with a bill for US$3m for the damage to Earthrace.
 He was taken back to Japan, and incarcerated for 5-months in a maximum security prison.
 In many ways the ramming, and Captain Bethune’s court case galvanized public opinion against whaling, and it led to significant protests, especially in Australia and New Zealand.
 The Australian government eventually buckled, and just prior to Captain Bethune’s release from prison, announced court action in the International Court of Justice in the Hague, over their illegal whaling program.
-Japan lost the case, which saw them withdraw from Antarctica.
-They have subsequently resumed whaling, but their self-imposed quota has been reduced by 2/3.
-In many ways Captain Bethune, and the crews of Earthrace and Sea Shepherd were part of an historic period in the anti-whaling movement that has significantly reduced whaling in Antarctica.
+Japan lost the case, which eventually saw them withdraw from all whaling in Antarctica.
+In many ways Captain Bethune, and the crews of Earthrace and Sea Shepherd were part of an historic period in the anti-whaling movement that eliminated whaling in Antarctica.
 Below is a video on Earthrace being converted to the Ady Gil, as well as the full final Episode of Whale Wars Season 3 that covers Captain Bethune’s daring mission to board the Shonan Maru 2, and his incarceration and release.
 Here is a playlist with lots of videos covering our time in Antarctica and Japan.

 In 2011, Captain Bethune decided to develop a new team to focus on challenging conservation missions.
 He saw the areas of fisheries enforcement and anti-poaching needing new highly-skilled teams to be effective.
 He also recognized the opportunity to have his team partner with government units involved in fisheries and anti-poaching, giving him legitimacy of operation, and ensuring that criminals caught could be legally arrested, and prosecuted.
 Earthrace recruited former military personnel from various specialist units, including US Navy SEALs, US Marine Recon, French 1er (SAS), and US Army Rangers.
 Earthrace ran their first conservation campaign in 2012, and since then have run missions in all corners of the globe.
 Initially the team focused on fisheries, and this has seen them catch, arrest and prosecute countless crews involved in illegal fishing.
 The team ran campaigns to stop wildlife poaching, and successfully closed 2 wildlife smuggling rings in Asia.
 The team closed several illegal gold mining operations in Central America.
 In some cases the team has also worked on simply exposing illegal activities.
 Below are videos from a couple of these missions.
 You can see our various campaigns here.

-The first mission Captain Bethune and his team undertook after Japan was to covertly film the barbaric seal clubbing in Nambia.
+The first mission Captain Bethune and his team undertook after Japan was covertly filming the barbaric seal clubbing in Nambia.
 His team was inserted offshore by Zodiac, they swim over a mile into a heavily guarded De Beers diamond mine, and after a harrowing 3 days days of avoiding patrols and running out of food and water, they finally manage to film the massacre.
 Footage of the mission was later converted into a one-hour TV format which you can watch here.
 A full series was pitched to TV networks such as Discovery and National Geographic, however they were reluctant to take on the risk – Many of the proposed missions were extremely dangerous.
 Also, because the show is fully unscripted, it is expensive to make.
 Earthrace believed in the show however, and we persevered, eventually raising the funds to go and film the first series ourselves.
 Once completed, the show was renamed “The Operatives”, and was quickly picked up by Discovery, Pivot and many other networks, and our 2 seasons have now aired in over 90 countries around the world.
-You can buy the show here.
-Below is the original sizzle reel we used in trying to first sell the show.
-The second video is the original start sequence that was later replaced with a different track.
+Below is the original pilot episode shot in Namibia, as well as the sizzle reel we used in trying to first sell the show.
 For lots of videos, links, missions, trailers, and other information about “The Operatives”, click here.